-Under the new regime, which directly affects incoming fifth years, students who achieve between 30-39pc on an "honours" paper will be awarded 37 points.
+Under the new regime, students who achieve between 30-39pc on an "honours" paper will be awarded 37 points.

-Currently, no points are given for a mark of below 40pc and the change is intended to encourage students to aim higher, while minimising the risk of getting no points.
+The change is intended to encourage students to aim higher, while minimising the risk of getting no points.

 The new CAO scale is part of a series of inter-related reforms focusing on the transition from school to college, and designed to take some of the heat out of the points race.